-I know many listeners are struggling with health issues, especially now.
+I know many listeners are struggling with health challenges, especially now.
 You may think this means you can’t have a career in music.
 I am here to tell you that isn’t true.
 I did it and so can you.
 It just may look a little different than you imagined.
-I’m giving you some practical tips from my own experience on how to navigate it successfully.
+I’m giving you some practical tips from my own experience on how to navigate health challenges successfully.

 This is pretty much my first recorded episode for the year.
 It’s been a while that I’ve done a solo episode.
 Things have come up for me especially about health challenges.
 I’ve talked to my students over the past year and many of you have had health issues as well.
 It may come up with age or genetics and I wanted to talk about how I’ve juggled it with my music career.
 Some may compare themselves with what others are doing and it may be difficult to manage while having a chronic disease.